WWU-Sumerian-NLP/.github/profile/README.md

 # WWU Sumerian NLP

 ## Purpose
 We build tools to aid in the processing and analysis of ancient Sumerian tablets.

-we have built a no-code dashboard that utilizes our open source libraries to let Assyriologists automate their workflow.

-We demonstrate how our libraries and dashboard can be used to create knowledge graphs.

-Tools for processing sumerian cuniform tablets in golang and representing data as a knowledge graph for prosophological studies
+This is through an NLP library written in Go and a no-code dashboard that serves our tools to non-technical researchers.
+We are actively developing our tools and are open to to collborations, inputs and integrations.

+In addition, our tools can be leveraged to create applications that aid in the research of assyriologists.
+For example, we've created an application to build knowledge graphs and visualize them in neo4j to aid in prosophological studies

 ## About Us
-From Dr. Yudong Liu's research lab (https://cs.wwu.edu/liuy2) </br>
+Dr. Yudong Liu (https://cs.wwu.edu/liuy2) </br>
 Hansel Guzman-Soto (https://www.linkedin.com/in/hansel-guzman-soto/)

+## Architecture

+## Repositories

 - Sumerian_NLP_go